ElvinOuyang/elvinouyang.github.io/_posts/2017-09-15-reuters-w2v-bow-get-started.md

     [5 rows x 100 columns]

-A glimpse of the resulted word matrix indicates that the dataset is now filled with continous numeric values.
+A glimpse of the resulted word matrix indicates that the dataset is now filled with continuous numeric values.
 I can now use more models to predict the labels of these news pieces.
 I will test the effectiveness of these two models in my upcoming posts.